jstakun/openshift-gitops/ZAP-PROXY.md

   username: admin
 type: Opaque
 ```
-3. Modify zap proxy task to connect to your allure instance and secret
+3. Modify zap proxy task to connect to your allure instance using created secret

-4. After task will finish successfully you report will be availabel here:
+4. After zap-proxy task will finish successfully your report will be available here:
 ```
 https://<ALLURE_HOST>/allure-docker-service/projects/zap-scan/reports/latest/index.html
 ```